Discrete Convexity in Joint Winner Property: Preliminaries

 Cooper--\v{Z}ivn\'{y}~\cite{AI/CZ11} showed that if $f$ of the form (\ref{eq:binary VCSP}) satisfies the JWP, then $f$ can be minimized in polynomial time.
 In fact, they showed that if $f$ satisfies the JWP, then $f$ can be transformed into a certain Z-free function $f'$ in polynomial time such that a minimizer of $f'$ is also a minimizer of $f$.
 Moreover they showed that a Z-free function can be minimized in polynomial time.

 JWP appears in many contexts.
 For example, JWP identifies a tractable class of the MAX-2SAT problem, which is a well-known NP-hard problem~\cite{TCS/GJS76}.
 Indeed, for a 2-CNF formula $\psi$, we can represent the MAX-2SAT problem for $\psi$ as a Boolean binary $\{0,1\}$-valued VCSP instance.
 In this binary VCSP instance, JWP is equivalent to the following condition on $\psi$: if clauses $(x_1 \vee x_2)$ and $(x_1 \vee x_3)$ are contained in $\psi$, then so is $(x_2 \vee x_3 )$.
-In addition, the {\sc AllDifferent} constraint~\cite{AAAI/R94} and {\sc SoftAllDiff} constraint~\cite{CP/PRB01} can be regarded as special cases of the JWP, as well as certain scheduling problems introduced in~\cite{CACM/BCS74, OR/H73}, satisfies the JWP.
+In addition, the {\sc AllDifferent} constraint~\cite{AAAI/R94} and {\sc SoftAllDiff} constraint~\cite{CP/PRB01} can be regarded as special cases of the JWP, and certain scheduling problems introduced in~\cite{CACM/BCS74, OR/H73} satisfy the JWP.
 See also Examples~5--8 in \cite{AI/CZ11} for details.

 \paragraph{M${}^\natural$-Convexity.} A function $f : \{0,1\}^n \rightarrow \overline{\mathbf{R}}$ is said~\cite{book/Murota03,incollection/M09} to be {\it M${}^\natural$-convex} if for all $x,y \in \{0,1\}^n$ and all $i \in \textrm{supp}^+(x-y)$ there exists $j \in {\rm supp}^+(y-x) \cup \{0\}$ such that